hanabi/hanabi.github.io/Reference.md

 * However, Bob also knows from *Good Lie Principle*, lies have to resolve immediately.
 If Bob saved the 5, and then blind-played on the next turn, and it turned out to be a *Bluff*, then the lie would not have resolved immediately.
 Thus, from *Good Lie Principle*, Bob can assume that this is a *Finesse*.
 * Stated in a different way, Bob has to trust that Alice is successfully "guiding" the rest of the team with the line that she has chosen.
 This means that Bob is going to play exactly red 1 into the red 2.
 Alternatively, it could also be the case that it is a *Bluff*, but Cathy will not discard, and will clue some card in Bob's hand.
 Either way, the 5 will be safe.
 This is called *Guide Principle*.

+### Context

+* If you are reading this section, you are presumably an intermediate Hanabi player who has the fundamentals down.
+So, now is a good time to clear up a potential misconception that you may have about the Hyphen-ated conventions (and this reference document more generally).
+* Up until now, you may have the impression that the group has a lot of conventions, and that if you just memorize all of the conventions, you will become a really good Hanabi player.
+Or, you may have the impression that the conventions are like laws and that you must always follow them.
+Neither of these things are true.
+* *Context* is defined as all of the meta-information about the game state.
+In intermediate and expert games, when determining what a clue means, players must **always** take into account the full context of the game.
+This means that figuring out what a clue means is never truly as easy as following one of the flowcharts from the reference document.
+* When writing the reference document, it would be distracting to constantly write the word "probably" and to constantly write "this may not apply in all situations" all over the place.
+For advanced players, this is obvious - Hanabi is complicated enough such that every convention is meant to be broken if the particular situation demands it.
+* Thus, players need to read the reference document with **a grain of salt**, especially when it says the word "always".
+Even though the reference document outlines the "correct" thing to do in a lot of situations, these are not hard and fast rules.
+Rather, they are intended to show the "default" or "common" case.
+Memorizing the default cases is really helpful, for intermediate and advanced players alike.
+But players have to always remember to keep their brain fully engaged on the particular situation.

 <br />

 ## Level 2 - Common Mistakes & Illegal Moves